Course Outline

 Details of early feedback on progress

-The first assessment task is due in Week 6 to get early feedback on your progress.
+The first assessment task is due over weeks 2, 4 and 6 to get early feedback on your progress.
 Additionally, tutorial activities in all weeks allow for

 formative feedback on course concepts.